IbrahimElshafey/LocalResumableFunction/README.md

 # Why this project?
 Server processing depends on fast response times for efficient use of processor and memory.
 This means that we can't write a single block of code (a method) that uses two or more long-running actions in the same code block.
 For example, we can't translate the following pseudocode into a single block of code:
 ```
 VactionRequest()
     when UserSubmitRequest();
     SendRequestToManager();
     wait ManagerResponse();
     DoSomeStuffAfterManagerResponse();
 ```
 We want to write code that reflects the business requirements so that a developer can hand it off to another developer without needing business documents to understand the code.
 The source code must be a source of truth about how project parts function.
 Handing off a project with hundreds of classes and methods to a new developer doesn't tell them how business flows, but a resumable function will simplify understanding of what happens under the hood.

 Business functions/methods must not call each other directly.
 For example, the method that submits a user request should not call the manager approval method directly.
 A traditional solution is to create Pub/Sub services that enable the system to be loosely coupled.
 However, if we used Pub/Sub loosely coupled services, it would be hard to trace what happened without implementing a complex architecture.

 This project aims to solve the above problems by using resumable functions.
 Resumable functions are functions that can be paused and resumed later.
-This allows us to write code that reflects the business requirements without sacrificing performance.
-It also makes the source code a source of truth about how project parts function, and it makes it easier for new developers to understand the code.
+This allows us to write code that reflects the business requirements without sacrificing readability.
+It makes it easier to write distributed systems that are easy to understood when reading the source code.

 This project makes resumable functions a reality.